sergemister/joomla-fsDirectory/README.md

 To uninstall the `fsDirectory` extension, simply uninstall the `fsDirectory` package in the Joomla backend.
 The module and plugin will be uninstalled automatically.

+## Testing

+The Makefile `Makefile-test` can be used to create a directory structure for testing the extension.
+This Makefile depends on:

+* convert (from ImageMagick)
+* groff
+* ps2pdf

+Generate the test files by running

+    make -f Makefile-test

+The test directory structure can then be found in `output/testDocuments.zip`.